0xor0ne/awesome-list/README.md

 * [eBPF][25]: curated list of awesome projects related to eBPF.
 * [Docker][30]: curated list of Docker resources and projects.
 * [Embedded][20]: curated list of awesome embedded programming.
-* [Linux Kernel Exploitation][21]: collection of links related to Linux kernel security and exploitation.
 * [Linux Rootkits][29]: list of rootkits for the Linux kernel.
 * [Malware Analysis][34]: malware analysis tools and resources.
 * [IoT][19]: list of great resources about IoT Framework, Library, OS, Platforms.